Alph-aine/alx-low_level_programming/0x0D-preprocessor/README.md

 #### Hey!<br>
-<small> Here I'll be dealing with prep-processor directive, constant and macros </small>
+<small> Here I'll be dealing with pre-processor directive, constant and macros </small>